Examples of Pivot Table in Excel

 We can see the table with a percentage in Final Product value2 as below:

 From the above data, we can understand that Cheeku block had contributed 17.76%, Donald – 12.88%, Micky – 19.63%, Rainbow – 28.23%, Strawberry – 21.51% of the total value of the project.
 A rainbow block is the highest contributor among all other blocks.

 Similarly, we can perform different multi-level operations using a pivot table, which provides great insight from the data.

 Pivot Table Example #5 – Creating Frequency in Excel Pivot Table

-First, drag the area field into ROW and again drag the same area field into VALUE area.
-By default, the VALUE area gives the sum of the area so we should change it to count because here our goal is to find a number of units in particular area category.
+First, drag the area field into ROW and again drag the same area field into the VALUE area.
+By default, the VALUE area gives the sum of the area, so we should change it to count because here, our goal is to find a number of units in a particular area category.

 Let’s provide the conditions as a starting point as 1000 and ending at 3400.
 It should split by 400.

 Now we can see that the area category has been formed.
 There are 19 flats which got an area between 1000-1400 sqft, 5 flats with an area between 1400-1800 sqft, 41 flats with an area between 2200-2600 sqft, 2 flats with an area between 2600-3000 sqft & 12 flats with an area between 3000-3400 sqft.
 Here we can assume that we got the highest number of flats with 3 BHK configuration as per our area.

 You can download this Pivot Table Examples Excel Template here – Pivot Table Examples Excel Template